 The available technology ranges in complexity, and different media provide different advantages.
-A speaker should select the tools that best support his or her message.
+A communicator should select the tool that best supports his or her purpose.

 Most presentations occur in the context of a corporate decision-making process.
 Audience members might be actively participating in a discussion of the topic, or the presentation might cover material for later discussion.
 In these situations, the group's ability to understand, remember, and apply the speaker's information is crucial.

 Business speakers often provide key facts, statistics, or reference materials in a permanent format (Simons, 1999) the audience can "take with" them.
 Business audiences don't typically take extensive notes during a presentation, allowing themselves to participate fully in the discussion, and they expect to receive anything they'll need to refer to later.
 A permanent document also adds an element of seriousness to the fleeting nature of oral communication, serving as a testimonial record documenting the talk and signifying permanent responsibility for what has been said (Tufte, 1997).